PfeifferIvan/react-native-course/readme.md

 - Content must be inside components that can displayed. eg "Hello World" should be inside a Text component.

+- Inject js code by {}.

+- .map will do something to each element of the array.

+- ScrollView takes the size of the parent element, therefore its prefered to be nested inside a View element.
+(It renders every item at the beginning.)

 ## Styling

 - Inline Styles or StyleSheet Objects (not css).
 - Inline Styles style={{}}.
+- There are some difference between iOS and Android.
+- There is no cascading.

 ### Layouts